All About Whole GrainsMay 1, 2019

 How do I know if a product is made with whole grains?

-Products with the words “multigrain,” “wheat bread,” “bran,” “stone ground”, “wheat germ,” “cracked wheat”, “unbleached wheat flour,” “100% wheat,” or “organic flour” do not necessarily imply a whole grain product.
+Products with the words “multigrain,” “wheat bread,” “bran,” “stone-ground”, “wheat germ,” “cracked wheat”, “unbleached wheat flour,” “100% wheat,” or “organic flour” do not necessarily imply a whole grain product.
 Color also is not a reliable way to pick a whole-grain product.

-When reading food labels, look for the words “whole grain” as a first ingredient to ensure the product is mainly whole grains.
+When reading food labels, look for the words “whole grain” as the first ingredient to ensure the product is mainly whole grains.
 Other words to look for: Whole wheat, whole rye, whole oats.
 The word “whole” is what you are looking for.